thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 ## Objectives

 - Explain what Node.js modules are.
-- Describe how the `module.exports` property works.
+- Describe how the `module.exports` object works.
 - Describe how the `require()` function works.
 - Export and require a function.
 - Export and require an object.